 Epilogue: After 4 years, 1 month, 2 weeks and 3 days of long distance, Peach moved to New York City.
 We spent 1.5 years living within a 15 walk of each other’s apartments and now live together with my much beloved roommate and our dog.
 We still like to go-dutch during dates.

-Updated Epilogue: We’re now engaged and getting married in September 2018!
+Updated Epilogue: We got married in September 2018.

 Image from Pexels.com